dhanushalur111-lang/Git-lab/README.md

 # Git-lab
-This is a repository to demonstrate git hub soning
+This is a repository to demonstrate git HUB CLONING testing releasee testing from lab